 - Check the traffic and weather where you are and where you’re going too gauge the best time of day to drive without hitting traffic.

 Know when to park and wait

 It’s tempting to just want to get where you’re going and get the driving over with.
-But delays are part of travel and better to arrive late and safely
+But delays are part of travel and it’s better to arrive late and safely.

-- Switch drivers every 2-3 hours so no one gets road fatigue.
+- Switch drivers every two to three hours so no one gets road fatigue.

-- If you’ve only one driver it’s OK to pull over and let her have a cat nap when she’s feeling tired.
+- If you have only one driver it’s OK to pull over and let her have a cat nap when she’s feeling tired.

-- When the weather is too bad – be it summer rain, thunderstorms or winter snow and ice—just wait it out.
+- When the weather is too bad – be it summer rain, thunderstorms or winter snow and ice—pull over somewhere safe and wait it out.